HumanSprout/To-Do-App/README.md

 Because I am a glutton for punishment, for the first iteration I used vanilla JS

-There is a branch where I used JQuery also, now I will re-write it using Meteor
+There is a separate branch with JQuery